WebberZone/autoclose/readme.txt

 Requires PHP: 7.4
 License: GPL v2 or later

-Tired of spam on old posts?
 Auto-Close keeps your site clean by automatically closing comments, pingbacks, and trackbacks—so you can focus on content, not cleanup.

 == Description ==